-One way to show these different levels and to explain “how culture works” is the iceberg-model.
+One way to show these different levels and to explain “how culture works” is the iceberg model.
 Imagine a big, white and shiny iceberg in the middle of the blue ocean!
 Did you know how much you really see when looking at it?
-Actually just ten percent!
+Just ten percent!
 That’s right – 90 percent of an iceberg are usually below the surface of the water.

 And when dealing with culture things are actually quite the same.
 There are things above the surface of the water that are easy to notice.
 And then there are things that you don’t notice because they are under the surface.

-Below the surface of the water are the things that you don’t recognize immediately even though they make up the basis of what you see above the surface: values, norms, assumptions, attitudes etc.
+Below the surface of the water is everything that you don’t recognize immediately even though they make up the basis of what you see above the surface: values, norms, assumptions, attitudes etc.

 The deeper we dig into the iceberg the closer we get to the core of a culture.
 And this core we usually don’t even recognize in our own culture since for us it is there as a matter of course.
 This is what can be called implicit culture.

 Although the iceberg model is very suitable, it is at the same time a bit insufficient.
 One aspect that is not covered by the image, is the fact that cultures are “fuzzy”.
-This means that all of us are part of different cultures (e.g. corporations, departments, family, sports club etc.) – we are aware that these cultures sometimes overlap and that they are ambiguous and frayed.
+This means that all of us are part of different cultures (e.g. corporations, departments, families, sports clubs etc.) – we are aware that these cultures sometimes overlap and that they are ambiguous and frayed.
 This is why we also talk about the fuzziness of cultures and we always ought to bear this aspect in mind when we describe cultures.
-The good thing this is that we basically already have all the necessary attributes to move about naturally between different cultures.
-Still, it is useful to acquire the additional knowledge that we need in order to deliberately explore other cultures.
+The good thing is that we already have all the necessary attributes to move about naturally between different cultures.
+Still, it is useful to acquire the additional knowledge that we need to deliberately explore other cultures.

 The iceberg image is no longer suitable when people from different cultures meet – something exciting happens: something new emerges, a third aspect comes into play that is neither identically equal to the one nor the other culture.
 The involved parties no longer act the way they would in their own cultural context.
 This leads to a great opportunity: it is possible to find a mutual way to collaborate that lies both beyond one’s own and the other persons’ possibilities.